-Note: Refer to "dsPIC30F Family Reference Manual" (DS70046) for descriptions of register bit fields.
+Note: Refer to the "dsPIC30F Family Reference Manual" (DS70046) for descriptions of register bit fields.

-20.0 SYSTEM INTEGRATION
+17.0 SYSTEM INTEGRATION

 Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
 For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
-For more information on the device instruction set and programming, refer to the "dsPIC30F/ 33F Programmer's Reference Manual" (DS70157).
+For more information on the device instruction set and programming, refer to the "16-bit MCU and DSC Programmer's Reference Manual" (DS70157).

-Several system integration features maximize system reliability, minimize cost through elimination of external components, provide Power-Saving Operating modes and offer code protection:
+There are several features intended to maximize system reliability, minimize cost through elimination of external components, provide Power Saving Operating modes and offer code protection: